pgillet/my-resume/webcontent/index.md

 :date: From April 2002 to October 2002
 :round_pushpin: Evry, France
 :office: [CNES](http://www.cnes.fr)
-_Type of business or sector_: CNES is the French national space agency.
+_Type of business or sector_: <abbr title="Centre National d'Études Spatiales">CNES</abbr> is the French national space agency.
 CNES is responsible for shaping France's space policy, presenting it to the government, and implementing it.
 `Neural Networks` `Machine Learning`
 _Main activities & responsibilities_:
 Feasibility study of an information system for help to diagnosis in real time based on neural networks techniques.